-With all of these satellite-based systems, you can send and receive very short email messages, on the order of 100 characters (bytes) per line.
+With these satellite-based systems, you can send and receive very short email messages, on the order of 100 characters (bytes) per line.
 Other types of communication are highly compressed as well.
 NOAA text weather reports, for example, are 1,000 characters per report.
-NOAA charts use the most characters, approximately 2,000-6,000 per report.
+NOAA charts use the most characters, approximately 2,000–6,000 per report.

 Subscription data plans

 These are subscription-based communicators, and you pay as you go for data.
 See the Mazu subscription plans below.
 Their Sport Fishing plan, for example, has a 50,000-byte monthly data limit.
 How much is 50,000 characters of email?
 Each line of text is about 100 characters long.
 So with 50,000 characters you can send about 500 emails that are one line each, or about 100 emails that are five lines each, or about 50 emails that are 10 lines each.

 Mazu is an iPad tablet-based device.
 Iridium GO is similar, while also connecting to a smartphone and allowing voice sat-phone calls.
 Mazu/SkyMate does not support voice communication.
 However, with their voice-relay service, you can have your email read over the phone to any phone service in the US.